Quick Start

 { address: '1E7ZM72qRDSa0rqUhZoMCMb5MAFYFEaKQp' }

-Once you've sent the funds, grab the whole transaction from Whats On Chain by pasting in the txid to the search box.
+Once you've sent an initial funding transaction to this address, grab the whole transaction from Whats On Chain by pasting in the txid to the search box.

-There's a green button which says "Raw Tx" which allows you to download the full transaction bytes as a hex string file.
+Once mined, a green button which says "Raw Tx" will be visible, which allows you to download the full transaction bytes as a hex string file.
 That's going to be our sourceTransaction which will fund the transaction we are going to define with the SDK.
 Copy the hex string into a file in the working directory called .transactions.
 The file contents should look something like this:

 0100000001270ec3f7d507e2593b02297b57f27e8950a7d1df8247efb8203bb4989ef404f0000000006b483045022100a193f3cf1b65910fcf8535318725947fe3d483b80792a7671ca723276aa1999b022039d478124ce96a8bae0fb8da3ed8eeeb8b300b8810407f6665ce7eee8fdf19cb4121030ca32438b798eda7d8a818f108340a85bf77fefe24850979ac5dd7e15000ee1affffffff0310270000000000001976a914d01b0b702ee90e00944342f97c772a8be83e42a288acbc0b0000000000001976a914bc72926a0f5c078fa666bef3105af7a368a8146a88acb81a0000000000001976a914c4bf2c1f5cbc500c38083ca19b99cefba05e583988ac00000000